aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shape/height/_index.md

 ## Shape.Height property

-Returns or sets the height of the shape.
+Gets or sets the height of the shape, measured in points.
 Read/write Single.

 ```csharp
 public float Height { get; set; }